 Although this is book three in a series, I had no trouble reading Finding Evergreen as a standalone novel.
 The author filled in the backstory in a natural way that helped me to understand the relationships between the various main and side characters.

 It was hard to watch these two broken people yearn for love and understanding from each other, something that should be a given in a marriage.
 Yet, Ethan and Brandi carried some very complicated baggage into their relationship and didn’t seem to understand how to work things out.
 Just as I would think that one of them “got it” and maybe things could work out, there would be a set back, a misunderstanding, or sheer stubbornness between the two.

 Finding Evergreen was incredibly heart-wrenching and I couldn’t turn away.
 The author pulled at my heartstrings with all that Brandi, Ethan, and their foster daughter were going through.
 She also made me examine my own beliefs and attitutes about God.
 This story was a tumultuous journey from beginning to end, that ultimately left me stronger and full of hope.
 I will definitely be reading more of this author’s work in the future.

-I received a complimentary copy of this book and was under no obligation to post a review.
+I received a complimentary copy of this book.
+All thoughts and opinions are my own.

 ABOUT THE BOOK: